KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

     $key = 'full name'
     $person.$key

 Just because you can do something, it does not mean that you should.
-That last one just looks like a bug waiting to happen and would be easily missunderstood by anyone reading your code.
+That last one just looks like a bug waiting to happen and would be easily misunderstood by anyone reading your code.

-Even if you use an object or an integer as a key, it will get converted to a string first.

-## Practical example
+## Anything else?
 I covered a lot of ground very quickly.
-I want to leave you with one last example that will show a few of these ideas in action.
-I went hunting through my function and I found this one that was called `Get-VMHostNetworkMap`.
-It uses PowerCLI map out the networks on a host in a way I want to see them.

-The important details is that the `$vnicLookup` is populated with data and treated as a lookup table later in the script.
+My hope is that you walk away leaning something new or understanding it better every time you read this.
+Because I covered the full spectrum of this feature, there are aspects that just may not apply to you right now.
+That is perfectly OK and is kind of expected depending on how much you work with Powershell.